Vegan chicken tikka masala with steamed white basmati rice.

 Vegan chicken tikka masala

 This vegan chicken tikka masala will knock your socks off!
-Seriously, it’s probably the best vegan chicken tikka masala you’ll ever try!
+Seriously.
+It’s probably the best vegan chicken tikka masala you’ll ever try!
 The combination of spices and carefully selected ingredients make this curry absolutely explode with flavour.
 The masala sauce is every bit as creamy and delicious as the “real” thing, without any animal suffering involved.
 This vegan chicken tikka masala is so tasty, creamy and satisfying your guests won’t even notice it’s not real chicken.

 A close-up image of vegan chicken tikka masala in a pan.